George Brent (politician): Career

-Brent emigrated to join his older relatives, and built a plantation at Woodstock, near the plantations they had established.
+Brent emigrated by 1670 to join his older relatives, and built a plantation at Woodstock, near the plantations they had established.
 His first wife, Elizabeth Greene of Bermuda, whom he married in 1677, died giving birth to a daughter in 1686.
 He then married Mary, the widow of Col. William Chandler.
 She already had several children (one son became a Benedictine priest), and had more with Brent, but only Henry, Mary and Martha lived.
 Their mother Mary Brent died in 1693 or 1694 giving birth to their last daughter.

 A document from December 1670 indicates Brent was already practicing law in the colony (representing a haberdasher in a debt action).
 By 1686, George Brent was the interim King's attorney (prosecutor) for the Virginia colony.
 As King's attorney, Brent also once sued his fellow lawyer and sometimes business partner William Fitzhugh, as discussed below, for unpaid tobacco taxes.
 Brent served for about two years until promoted to the House of Burgesses.

 George Brent was sometimes referred to as "Captain" or "Major" Brent (as was his cousin Giles Brent) or "George Brent of Woodstock" (as would be some descendants) because he was partly responsible for local defense of Virginia's Northern Neck and later areas westward toward the Blue Ridge Mountains.
 In 1675 George Brent and George Mason II led the militia response to the death of a colonist by Indian raiders; their raid against what turned out to be peaceable Doeg Indians (who were murdered) was a prelude to Bacon's rebellion the following year, and expulsion of most native peoples from the coastal region.
 Around 1681, Brent and William Fitzhugh provisioned forts near the Potomac River against Indian raids.
 In 1684, Brent led an expedition to defend Rappahannock River settlements against Seneca raiders.
 In 1690 Brent (until his death) and William Fitzhugh succeeded Col. Ludwell as rangers general, as well as agents for the proprietors of the Northern Neck (Thomas Culpeper and later Lord Fairfax).